kolyasik-inc/kolyasik-inc/README.md

 # Hello, my name is Nicolas also know Kolyasik

-- I'm studying programming and german, but at the moment I only know Linux terminal usage and the basics of Shell scripting.
+- I'm studying programming and german , but at the moment I know Linux terminal usage and the basics of Shell scripting.
-- My current goal is to learn the languages ​​C/C++, Python, JavaScript, PHP, Java, Rust, and Go.
-- Then I will be able to enter a career in software development.
+- My current goal is to learn most of the development technologies so that I can pursue a career in software development.

 ---